Why Did My Credit Score Drop 50 Points?

 Credit scores are numerical representations of your creditworthiness, calculated based on the following factors:

-• Payment history: Making on-time payments is crucial for maintaining a good credit score.
+• Payment history: Making on-time payments is essential for maintaining a good credit score.

 • Credit utilization: This refers to the percentage of available credit you’re using.
 Lower credit utilization ratios are better for your credit.